Chiang Mai UNESCO World Heritage Site

 It was not until early 2020 that we heard again about the initiative to get Chiang Mai inscribed on the list of UNESCO World Heritage Sites.
 UNESCO added Chiang Mai to the list of Tentative World Heritage Sites on February 9, 2015.
 Chiang Mai is listed as “Monuments, Sites and Cultural Landscape of Chiang Mai, Capital of Lanna”.
 The “tentative” list is an inventory of properties which a country intends to nominate to UNESCO’s World Heritage List.
 A local committee is now working to draft the nomination documents.

-They must complete the dossier which is far from complete and will take months more work to complete.
-The dossier focuses on historical sites in Doi Suthep-Doi Pui National Park, in the Old City and in buffer areas around the park and the old city.
+The dossier of Chiang Mai UNESCO World Heritage Site focuses on historical sites in Doi Suthep-Doi Pui National Park, in the Old City and in buffer areas around the park and the old city.
 The map below shows the main zone (property) in orange and the buffer zone in green.
 There are four groups of so-called attributes.
 You can find more information about the attributes here.

 Submission to UNESCO